nowaproj/docs/docs/local-project-simulator/createlocalproject.md

 # Create a local project

-Nowa is not just a web-based platform; it also offers a powerful Desktop application available for both macOS and Windows.
+Nowa isn’t only available in the browser — you can also use **Nowa Desktop**, a dedicated app for macOS and Windows.

+With **Nowa Desktop**, you can create and manage **local Flutter projects** right on your computer.

-This guide will help you download and install the Nowa Desktop version, set up the Flutter SDK, and create or open local projects.
+This guide will walk you through downloading Nowa, setting up Flutter, and starting your first local project.

 ---

 ## Downloading Nowa Desktop

-To download the Nowa Desktop application, follow these steps:
+Getting started is quick and easy:

-1. **Log in to Nowa on the Web:** Open your web browser and log in to your Nowa account at [app.nowa.dev](https://app.nowa.dev).
+1. **Log in on the Web**
+   Go to [app.nowa.dev](https://app.nowa.dev) in your browser and log in to your Nowa account.

+2. **Download the App**
-2. **Select Your Platform:** Click on the `Download for Desktop` button and choose the appropriate version for your operating system (macOS or Windows).
+   Click on **Download for Desktop** and choose the version that matches your system (macOS or Windows).

+3. **Install**
-3. **Install Nowa Desktop:** After downloading, follow the installation instructions specific to your operating system to complete the setup.
+   Once downloaded, follow the installation instructions for your operating system.

 <video width="600" controls>
   <source src="/videos/desktopversion/Download.webm" type="video/mp4" />